 Berks County Public Libraries is proud to offer EnChroma color blind glasses for county library patrons.
 Patrons who are color vision deficient may borrow glasses from their local library to explore Berks County (and beyond!) in vivid color.

-All eight pairs of color blind glasses will be housed at the library system headquarters in Leesport and will travel to any of the 23 member library locations when requested.
+All 16 pairs of the indoor and outdoor color blind glasses will be housed at the library system headquarters in Leesport and will travel to any of the 23 member library locations when requested.
 There are three styles of glasses to suit a broader range of vision.

 One in 12 men (8%) and one in 200 women (.5%) are color vision deficient; affecting an estimated 13 million in the United States and 350 million worldwide.
 An estimated 17,500 individuals in Berks County experience some form of color vision deficiency.